academe/laraveldkim/README.md

 don't know it this will work (I don't know if other mail packages sit on top of Laravel's mail provider or replace it).
 Try it and let me know how it goes.

 It also assumes that all emails will be coming from a single domain.
+I did try giving Swift Mailer multiple certificates against multiple domains to see if it would choose the one that matched the sending address, but it just added all the certificates without question.
+A more sophisticated package would not need to do the signing until later in the request, once the sending domain is known, and then it can choose from a bunch of certificates it is given to match the domain.
+However, if your application uses only one domain then that would be overkill.
+Just the one domain and certificate for now, and we will see how that goes.

 All emails will be signed with the same certificate.

 How to Use